 And while that workforce shortage was made more apparent by COVID-19, it certainly wasn’t caused by COVID-19.
 In fact, just before the pandemic, the World Economic Forum was ringing the alarm bells on healthcare worker shortages in its 2020 Global Risk Report.
 And going back even further, studies have been warning of looming nursing shortages all over the world for almost a decade now.

 The solution is far more complex than simply training more nurses.
 Just as there are fewer nurses in the workforce to take care of patients, there are fewer instructors available to educate students in nursing and other healthcare fields.
-As well, the time it takes to train a new generation of healthcare workers is considerable and some of the most staggering shortages exist in rural communities where postsecondary education is not readily accessible.
+The time it takes to train a new generation of healthcare workers is considerable, and some of the most staggering shortages exist in rural communities where postsecondary education is not readily accessible.

 Nursing Education in High Demand

 While instructors are in short supply, applications for degree programs in healthcare-related fields continue to climb.
-In fact, demand for nurses was so high in 2020, and spaces were so limited, that American universities and colleges were forced to reject more than 80,000 nursing applicants according to the 2019-2020 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing Report.
-Likewise in Canada, The Ontario Universities Application Centre reported a 72% increase in applications for nursing programs in 2021-22.
+Demand for nurses was so high in 2020, and spaces were so limited that American universities and colleges were forced to reject more than 80,000 nursing applicants, according to the 2019-2020 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing Report.
+Likewise, in Canada, The Ontario Universities Application Centre reported a 72% increase in applications for nursing programs in 2021-22.
 To help cope, the Ontario government announced that community colleges will now issue four-year Bachelor of Science Nursing degrees.